bdreyerr/leasr/README.md

 3. `git commit -m "MESSAGE DESCRIBING WHAT YOU DID"`
 4. `git push`... sometimes you may need to copy the upstream command because it hasn't been created yet, just copy and paste the prompted one in console

-# REACT STUFF FOR BEN CAUSE HE NO KNOW
+# REACT STUFF FOR BEN CAUSE HE KNow now
 ## Available Scripts

 In the project directory, you can run: